MartZOZ/IoT_Adafruit/README.md

 Download Adafruit.py

-Change the adafruit key to your own (the one in the script is old)
+Change the adafruit key to your own (the one in the script will not work and is simply a placeholder)

 Create one or two blocks, one toggle, and another can be a value